MusalX/alx-system_engineering-devops/0x00-shell_basics/README.md

 10 - go to parent directory
 11 - list contetn on various directoies and with diffrents criterias" 12 - print the type of the file usong file commmand
-14 ln to create a link, -s as soft link .  . to cureent durectory and then the name
+13 ln to create a link, -s as soft link .  . to cureent durectory and then the name 14 copy cp -n dont overwrite existing -n newer version  *.html extension .. from new to parent